Home > Blog > RV Storage Tips

 RV Storage Tips

 The cooler weather is just around the corner.
-Summer officially ends this weekend.
 Soon, the travel season will be ending for the year.
 It is time to start thinking about storing your RV, boats and summer vehicles for the winter months.
 Some people choose to store these vehicles in their own garages, backyards or driveways for the winter months.
 However, if there is not enough room for keeping them in a driveway, then it is time to think about parking the vehicles at a self storage facility.
-Recreational vehicles are very large and do take up a lot of space in a driveway.
-Storage World offers RV storage at our Jonesboro and Stockbridge facilities.
-Stop in to find out more about the vehicle parking availability.

 Just like packing personal belongings for storage units, you need to properly prepare your RV for off-season storage.
 If you are storing your RV for long-term storage, make sure that you consult your owner’s manual for specific instructions on types of antifreeze, fuel stabilizers and fluids to use.
 Also, make sure that you have updated the registration, license plates and insurance for the RV before you place it in storage.
 Some storage facilities will require proof of insurance in order to store these vehicles.

 Storage World Has RV Storage in Atlanta, GA

 Following these preventative tips will help to prevent damage to your RV during the off-season.
 Properly preparing your RV for storage in the fall will make it much easier to get it ready for the spring travel season.